 Level 1 RMB'000 Level 2 RMB'000 Level 3 RMB'000 Total RMB'000

 Financial assets

 Investment in financial assets

-As at 31 December 2022 40,600 40,600
+As at 31 December 2023 31,106 31,106

 Level 1 Level 2 Level 3 Total

 RMB'000 RMB'000 RMB'000 RMB'000

-Financial assets Investment in financial assets As at 31 December 2021 67,546 67,546
+Financial assets Investment in financial assets

+As at 31 December 2022 40,600 40,600

 Level 1: The fair value of financial instruments traded in active markets (such as publicly traded derivatives, and financial assets at fair value through profit or loss equity securities) is based on quoted market prices at the end of the reporting period.
 The quoted market price used for financial assets held by the Group is the current bid price.
+The quoted market price already incorporates the market's assumptions with respect to changes in economic climate such as rising interest rates and inflation, as well as changes due to ESG risk.
 These instruments are included in level 1.